|

 objectives. -Interviews and questionaries can be used as the means of obtaining

--Note: Primary research is not just using documents produced by the business.
+the information necessary to undertake the task. -Note: Primary research is not just using documents produced by the business.
 Many other fields use the primary research to directly support their conclusions |

 It is the use of existing information.
 The library is the good place